Sign up now for a

 The very thought of another man touching her there made her ill as she watched the unholy blood mix with pure soapy water.

 It never occurred to her to call the police.
 She didn't want anyone to know this horrible act had happened to her.
-It wasn't talked about in polite circles where her parents belonged.
+Rape wasn't talked about in the polite circles her parents belonged to.
 She washed all the bedding and her clothes.

 Her parents sent back all her mail and pictures of Katie unopened.
 She could almost understand the shunning of a daughter but to show no caring or interest in their grandchild was hard to imagine.
 She would never subject Katie to that.
 Better she not know she has grandparents and a father.
 She would not let them damage her little soul with feelings of unworthiness and shame.